JakePIXL/jakepixldev-astro/src/content/posts/health-wellness.md

 tags: ["personal", "healing journy", "cultural heritage", "open source", "technology"]
 ---

+# A Journey of Healing, Discovery, and Renewal

+## Introduction

+I invite you to join me on a journey that delves into my health challenges, cultural realizations, and how these experiences have reshaped my outlook on life, heritage, and my work in technology.
+This post is a testament to transformation and the power of heritage, healing, and the human spirit.

+## My Dance with Hyperthrombocytopenia

+Facing hyperthrombocytopenia brought me to the edge of life, teaching me the fragility and preciousness of existence.
+This experience was a wake-up call, guiding me to embrace life with renewed vigor and gratitude.

+## Revelations at a Psychedelic Medicine Conference

+A conference in Vancouver opened my eyes to the deep-rooted trauma in Aboriginal communities and the potential of traditional healing practices.
+It was a moment of awakening to the importance of my Ojibwe heritage and a call to action to contribute to the healing of my ancestors' communities.

 ## Introduction

 Hello to all my readers, friends, and fellow travelers on life's unpredictable journey.
 Today, I'm not just sharing a post; I'm opening a chapter of my life that has been both a harrowing ordeal and a profound awakening.
 It's a tale of confronting my own mortality, of rediscovering roots long buried under the sands of time and trauma, and of how these revelations are reshaping my essence, my passions, and my endeavors in the realm of technology and beyond.
 This is not just a story of survival; it's a narrative of transformation, a testament to the power of heritage, healing, and the human spirit.